Dearmouth/Works/README.md

 # Works
-Mainly for showing the works that I've done
+It is ainly for showing the works that I've done